G1n1o/Filmbox/README.md

 ## Admin panel

-The application includes a dedicated administration panel, giving authorized users full control over the cinema’s content and schedule.
+Filmbox includes a dedicated administration panel, giving authorized users full control over the cinema’s content and schedule.
 From this interface, administrators can efficiently manage the entire repertoire by:

 - adding and editing movies,